marcinjahn/technology-notebook/src/docs/programming/unity/index.md

 ## Sprite Shape

 Sprite Shape is perfect for creating ground in 2D platformer games.
 It allows us to modify the shape of the land easily with vector graphics tools.
-We sould add an **Edge Collider** to it, and it will automatically follow the Sprite Shape's shape.
+We should add an **Edge Collider** to it, and it will automatically follow the Sprite Shape's shape.
 Sometimes it's necessary to adjust the offset of the Shape Controller to have the collision exactly where we want it to be.